ToyKeeper/fuckometer/README.md

   like sticky notes, leaving everything related to a project open until it's done.
 But then I see a shiny thing and move on to the next project, forgetting about the old ones.
-This helps me go back and actually finish things, then close the windows afterward.  (uses Sawfish 1.5 custom script to get window data)
+This helps me go back and actually finish things, then close the windows afterward.  (uses a Sawfish 1.5 custom script to get window data)

 * **Windows open on my notebook**: Same, but on my notebook.